SimonDaNinja/youtube_rss/README.md

 Google account and is not compatible with anonymity), much of the material is focused on getting ahold of and parsing RSS-content.

-This is NOT an application, but rather it is a module meant to help with application development.
+This is not primarilly intended as an application, but rather it is a module meant to help with application development.
+However, it does pack a proof-of-concept demo application in the main section of the file.

 ## Dependencies